-My office hours are in-person in my office (DLS 422).(Note: During the initial remote portion of the semester, I will conduct my office hours via Zoom).
+My office hours are in-person in my office (DLS 413) on Mondays and Thursdays from 12:20 - 1:20 pm.
 You have two options to set an appointment.
-I actively use Google Calendar.
-I highly recommend every student to actively use Google Calendar (See Google Calendar Video).
 To schedule an office hours appointment, please follow the instructions below.
-After the appointment is set up, you will find the appointment within your Google Calendar.
-Hence, I expect every student to use Google Calendar.
+After the appointment is set up, you will find the appointment in your Google Calendar.
+Hence, I expect every student to use Google Calendar (See Google Calendar Video Tutorial).

-- Option 1 (try this first): Go to Dr. González' Google Calendar Appointments that have 20-minute time slots. - Option 2: If the appointment slots don't work, please send me a calendar invitation.
+- Option 1 (try this first): Go to Dr. González' Google Calendar Appointments that have 20-minute office hours time slots.
+If you decide to stop by my office hours at the last minute (i.e. 5 minutes before they start or while they are happening, check the same link to verify that there is an opening. - Option 2: If the appointment slots don't work, please send me a calendar invitation.
 Follow these instructions.
 Through this method, you have to wait until I accept the calendar invitation.
+Depending on my schedule, these appointments may be virtual.